eugenemonnier/lab-02/README.md

   ### Time Estimate

-- Number and name of feature: 45 minutes to 1 hour
+- Number and name of feature:

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 45 minutes to 1 hour

-- Start time:
+- Start time: 10:45

-- Finish time:
+- Finish time: 12:05

-- Actual time needed to complete:
+- Actual time needed to complete: 1 hour 20 min
 # Feature #3: Style the application

 ### Why are we implementing this feature?